 The person picked up the stool to the right of the traffic cone.
+The trash can to the left of the backpack approached the chair.
 The person to the left of the stool picked up the trash can.
+The person carried the trash can towards the chair.
 The person put down the stool to the left of the chair.
+The person picked up the chair slowly.
 The person to the left of the trash can carried the stool.
+The person picked up the stool to the left of the chair.
 The person put down the backpack quickly.
+The person picked up the backpack to the right of the trash can.
 The person to the left of the backpack put down the chair.

-The person carried the trash can towards the traffic cone.
+The person carried the trash can away from the backpack.